 The Model Background dialog will also calculate the background corrected peak and integrated areas using a cubic spline fit to the intensity data.
 These are useful for Area Peak Factor (APF) calculations.
-The program will calculate both the P/I (Peak/Integrated, normally the "standard" reference I/P or compound) and the (Integrated/Peak, normally the "unknown" compound) values.
-The one that is ultimately utilized for an APF calculation by the user depends on whether the wavescan represents the primary standard or the secondarv standard.
+The program will calculate both the P/I (Peak/Integrated, normally "standard" reference or compound) and (Integrated/Peak, normally the "unknown" compound) values.
+The one that is ultimately utilized for an APF calculation by the user depends on whether the wavescan represents the primary standard or the secondary standard.
 See the section of APF calculations in the Analytical menu section for details on how these values are used for the calculation of APFs.